PhilipFrischMoller/PhilipFrischMoller.github.io/index.md

 <embed type="text/html" src="imgs/interactiveplot.html" width="100%" height="600"/>

-*Historams showing distance to nearest hospital distributions*
+*Histograms showing distance to nearest hospital distributions*

 We compute the relative severity (how many out of the total collisison are collision that result in fatalities) for collisions that occur within and outside of the 5 km radius to nearest hospital we see that collision occuring within the 5 km radius have a fatality rate of 0.59% whilst collisions occuring outside the radius have a fatality rate of 0.65%.
 If we only consider motorist deaths, the difference becomes even larger.
 Collisions within the 5 km radius have a motorist fatality rate of 0.20% whilst outside the radius, the fatality rate increaes to 0.32%.
 We can compare to the average fatality rate of 0.60% and the average motorist fatality rate of 0.22%.
 Overall, we see that collisions occuring more than 5 km away form the nearest hospital have a higher fatality rate, especially when one considers motorist deaths.